hritik2899/System-Design/README.md

 - **RAID 0**: Also known as striping, data is split evenly across all the drives in the array.
 - **RAID 1**: Also known as mirroring, at least two drives contains the exact copy of a set of data.
 If a drive fails, others will still work.
 - **RAID 5**: Striping with parity.
 Requires the use of at least 3 drives, striping the data across multiple drives like RAID 0, but also has a parity distributed across the drives.
+-             In addition to data blocks, RAID 5 stores parity information, which is used for error checking and data recovery.
+              The parity data is not stored on a single disk but is distributed across all the drives in the array.
+              Parity allows RAID 5 to recover data in case one of the disks fails.
+If a disk fails, the data can be reconstructed using the parity information and the data on the remaining disks.
 - **RAID 6**: Striping with double parity.
 RAID 6 is like RAID 5, but the parity data are written to two drives.
 - **RAID 10**: Combines striping plus mirroring from RAID 0 and RAID 1.
 It provides security by mirroring all data on secondary drives while using striping across each set of drives to speed up data transfers.